cyberatlas/K8sCheckmate/README.md

 - [] Figure out what to put in the policy files
 - [] Figure out where users on the pods are defined

+Alternative Idea
+---
+Alex is looking to see if there are any alternatives that might be make what we are doing easier.
+Playing with that in the `pyTest` branch.

+- [] Talk to Eric and get approval to make the switch if needed.

 # Tracking Work

 In `thingsWeveDone.md` write your name, date, and what you did.